SAVE YOUR SMILE

 What does a dentist look for during an oral cancer check?

-Oral cancer often begins with no obvious symptoms which is why a regular exam with a dentist is critical.
-If you notice any irregularities around your gums, tongue or mouth then call us right away so a dentist at Your Family Dental can examine you.
+Oral cancer often begins with no obvious symptoms, which is why a regular exam with a dentist is critical.
+If you notice any irregularities around your gums, tongue, or mouth, Call us right away so a dentist at Your Family Dental can examine you.

-• White or pink patches which are not healing
+White or pink patches that are not healing

-• This a lesion that is hard with a white or gray appearance anywhere in your mouth.
-This lesion may not be cancerous yet but may become so if you don’t get treatment.
+This is a hard lesion with a white or gray appearance anywhere in your mouth.
+It may not be cancerous yet but may become so if you don’t get treatment.

-• If you have lumps and bumps (any kind of a thickening of tissue) anywhere in your mouth or throat, call us right away.
+If you have lumps or bumps (any kind of thickening of tissue) in your mouth or throat, Call us right away.

 What happens at an oral cancer check?